jmagman/flutter-wiki/Developing-with-Flutter-on-Apple-Silicon.md

 You can use Apple Silicon-based Mac devices as a developer workstation (host) for building Flutter apps.
 While some tools still use Rosetta, Apple Silicon-based Macs are fully supported as a host.

-Depending on your tolerance for risk, [you may want to experiment with the `beta` or `dev` channel](https://flutter.dev/docs/development/tools/sdk/upgrading#switching-flutter-channels) as we build more native Apple Silicon support into the tooling.
+Depending on your tolerance for risk, [you may want to experiment with the `beta` channel].
+**Please note - dev channel has been retired.
+Refer to this [blog](https://medium.com/flutter/whats-new-in-flutter-2-8-d085b763d181) for more information.**

+**(https://flutter.dev/docs/development/tools/sdk/upgrading#switching-flutter-channels) as we build more native Apple Silicon support into the tooling.**

 [Issue 60118](https://github.com/flutter/flutter/issues/60118) tracks the full set of work to support this feature.